 The Partitur-Editor is a tool for the input and output of transcriptions.
 EXMARaLDA is an XML-based system for computer-assisted discourse transcription.
 It represents the foundation of the Special Research Centre on Multilingualism (SFB538) of the University of Hamburg and their database “Multilingualism“.
 It is not necessary to continuously remember these connections when using the Editor, but it is certainly useful to bear them in mind.
 More specifically this means:

-There are other options to create and edit EXMARaLDA-transcriptions besides the Partitur-Editor (i.e. with the help of the transcription tools Praat, ELAN or FOLKER, with any XML-Editor as the “Simple EXMARaLDA“ formatting method; in a conventional text editor or word processing program).
+There are other options to create and edit EXMARaLDA-transcriptions besides the Partitur-Editor (i.e. with the help of the transcription tools Praat, ELAN or FOLKER, with any XML-Editor as the “Simple EXMARaLDA“ formatting method, in a conventional text editor or word processing program).

 The main purpose of the Editor is not, to supply a tool that creates “pretty” musical scores, but to create transcription data in a form that can further be used in computer-aided processing (especially in computer-aided searching).
 Nonetheless, musical score input and output can be created with the Editor.